Flash has joined the Guardians of the Galaxy and even beginning his own space adventures as a "Space Knight".

 The Spectacular Spider-Man

 Eugene "Flash" Thompson appears in The Spectacular Spider-Man, voiced by Joshua LeBar.
 He continues to bully Parker, even when Peter already has his super powers.
 Flash is always trying to out smart Parker but usually fails.
-He is similar to his original portrayal in the comics, dating Liz Allan until they break up in the episode "Reaction," seemingly due to Liz developing a crush on Peter.
+He is similar to his original portrayal in the comics, dating Liz Allan until they break up in the episode "Reaction," seemingly due to Liz developing a crush on Peter. he both bullies Peter and idolizes Spider-Man, unaware that they are the same person.
 In "The Uncertainty Principle," he had to be a cheerleader for Halloween due to a bet he lost to Peter in an earlier episode, but convinced the rest of the football team to also dress as cheerleaders to spare himself the shame.
 He and Mary Jane had also been voted the king and queen of the Fall Formal, which leads him to try asking out Mary Jane, but she turns him down as she did not want an actual relationship.
 After seeing Peter in his Spider-Man costume (Parker claimed it was his Halloween costume to protect his identity), he argued that Peter looked nothing like Spider-Man and he should've dressed up like the wall-crawler himself instead.
 After Peter becomes angrier and more easily agitated from being bonded with the Venom symbiote, it is Flash that snaps Peter back into reality by reminding him that his friends only want to help.
 Flash later shows his more heroic side when he and his friends help save Gwen Stacy from falling to her death at the Thanksgiving Day Parade.

 In "First Steps" it is revealed that he and Peter were best friends in Nursery School.
 Peter also gave Flash his trademark nickname because of his tendency to streak as a little boy.
 He is also shown to have an attraction to the show's version of Sha Shan, who doesn't want anything to do with him.
 However, she eventually went out with him after he reported Harry's use of the Goblin serum on the team, feeling that it's better that he earn trophies fair and square than cheat.